John W. Bricker: Public service

 Bricker voted in favor of the Civil Rights Act of 1957.
 In 1958, former U.S. representative Stephen M. Young ran against Bricker.
 Bricker seemed invincible, but Young capitalized on widespread public opposition to the proposed "right to work" amendment to Ohio's constitution, which Bricker had endorsed.
 Few thought that Young, 69 at the time, could win; even members of his own party had doubts, particularly Ohio's other senator, Democrat Frank J. Lausche.
 In an upset amid a national Democratic trend, Young defeated Bricker 52% to 48%.
 Bricker then retired from public life.

 Professional life and death

-In 1945, Bricker founded the Columbus law firm now known as Bricker & Eckler.
-The firm now has additional offices in Cleveland, Cincinnati, Dayton, Marietta, Barnesville, and Lebanon.
+In 1945, Bricker founded the Columbus law firm Bricker & Eckler.
+The firm merged with other Columbus-based law firm, Graydon Head & Ritchey and later with Wyatt, Tarrant & Combs to form Bricker Graydon Wyatt.
+As of 2026, the firm has seven offices in Ohio, and additional offices in Kentucky, Tennessee, and Indiana.
 It is now one of the ten largest firms in the state of Ohio.
 The firm has maintained an office and conference room in Bricker's honor in its Columbus office featuring memorabilia from Bricker's political career.

-He was married to the former Harriet Day.
+He was married to Harriet Day.

 After leaving the Senate, John Bricker resumed the practice of law.
 He died in Columbus on March 22, 1986, at the age of 92 and is interred at Green Lawn Cemetery.